smorad/um_cisc_7404/09_ac.typ

 ```

 ==
-There are different variations of PPO
+There are different variations of PPO #pause
 - PPO clip
 - PPO KL penalty
 - PPO clip + KL penalty
-- PPO clip + KL penalty + entropy
+- PPO clip + KL penalty + entropy bonus #pause

 We will focus on the simplest version (PPO KL penalty)